tkrebes/nilrt-snac/README.md

 # NILRT SNAC Configuration Tool

-The NI LinuxRT Secured, Network-Attached Controller (SNAC) tool is a utility for admins to put a NILRT system into the SNAC configuration.
+The NILRT SNAC configuration tool is a utility that helps system administrators place their NI LinuxRT (NILRT) devices into a Secured, Network-Attached Configuration (SNAC).

 # Design

 This tool...
-* is only designed to work on NILRT versions 11.0 or later.
-	* `grep 'ID=' /etc/os-release`
 * only works in runmode.
 It will refuse to run from safemode.
-* requires a network connection to the internet.
+* requires a network connection to the NI IPK feeds server, or access to an offline feeds server.
-* requires access to the core NILRT package feeds.
 * can only be run as root.
-* installs some open source projects at runtime which are not officially supported by NI.
-	* USBGuard (from its canonical upstream GH repo)

 # Installation